connieyhyu/GIS-project-2021/README.md

 # How to use this repository?

-1. Please check `# Pre-requisites` and `# Inputs`.
+1. Please check [Pre-requisites](https://github.com/connieyhyu/GIS-project-2021#pre-requisites) and [Data Preparation](https://github.com/connieyhyu/GIS-project-2021#data-preparation) first.

 2. Download the repository to your working directory.

 3. Open the `RASC.ipynb` Jupyter Notebook.

-4. Set your own working directory in the first cell.
+4. Set your working directory in the first cell.

 5. (Optional) If you would like to use your own reclassify classes, please modify the `remap` parameters as well.